GoogleCloudPlatform/generative-ai/gemini/sample-apps/genwealth/README.md

 ### Database

-The application database (`ragdemos`) is hosted in GCP on AlloyDB, a high-performance, Enterprise-grade PostgreSQL database service.
+The application database (`ragdemos`) is hosted in Google Cloud on AlloyDB, a high-performance, Enterprise-grade PostgreSQL database service.

 > NOTE: For the purposes of the demo environment, the AlloyDB instance is provisioned as a Zonal instance to reduce cost.
 For production workloads, we strongly recommend enabling Regional availability.